Four Seasons Hotels and Resorts: Critical reception

 Travel + Leisure magazine and Zagat Survey rank the hotel chain's properties among the top luxury hotels worldwide.
 Readers of Conde Nast Traveler magazine have voted Four Seasons Tented Camp Golden Triangle in Chiang Rai, Thailand as among the top ten hotels in the world for three consecutive years.
 The company has been named one of the "100 Best Companies to Work For" by Fortune every year since the survey's inception in 1998, ranking No. 47 in 2015, and is lauded for having one of the lowest employee turnover rates in the hospitality industry.

 In recent years, restaurants at Four Seasons hotels and resorts have been recognized by Zagat and Michelin.
 The latter has awarded a total of 29 stars to 20 of the company's restaurants, including Four Seasons Hotel Hong Kong (three restaurants), Paris (three restaurants), Beijing (two restaurants) and Florence.

+Social responsibility

+Sustainability

+Four Seasons Hotels and Resorts frames its sustainability strategy under its corporate ESG program, "Four Seasons for Good."
+The company states that its goal is to preserve the natural environments where it operates while reducing the environmental impact of its hotels, resorts, and residences.